-Each line is powered by overhead electric cables and has a number or letter designation (e.g. 7 or D).
-Most lines run from the early morning until after midnight, with special night bus services also in operation on selected lines.
+Each line draws its power from overhead electric cables and has a number or letter designation (e.g. 7 or D).
+Most lines run from the early morning until after midnight, with special night (bus) services also operating on selected routes.

 During the bulk of the day, intervals between trams are generally 4-8 minutes, and delays are rare.
 Vienna is geared up for snow, so there have to be serious blizzards to keep the trams off the road.